Graduate Program in Neuroscience

 1. Introduction & Goals

 First, and most importantly, your personal statement must make it clear why you want to pursue a PhD in neuroscience specifically.
 A broad flowery description about your interest in biology since you were 5 years old is not helpful.
-This statement is easier if you have some laboratory research experience and can speak to why that research experience was motivating.
+This statement is best if your describe your laboratory research experience and speak to why that research experience was motivating.

 A clear articulation of “why neuroscience” is imperative.